-- New exposure – attending or sponsoring community events can bring more attention to your business and, therefore, attract new customers.
-However, choose the RIGHT community events that match your values and will attract your target audience.
-Otherwise, you won’t see much business benefit.
+- New exposure – attending or sponsoring community events can bring more attention to your business and attract new customers.
+However, choose the RIGHT community events that match your values and attract your target audience.
+Otherwise, you won't see much benefit.

-You can ALSO leverage your existing customers to help attract new customers by:
+You can ALSO leverage your existing customers to help attract new customers if you:

-- Inviting your existing customers to attend community events and to bring a friend.
+- Invite them to attend community events and bring a friend.

-- Inviting your existing customers to take part in any volunteer activities and to bring a friend.
+- Invite them to participate in any volunteer activities and to bring a friend

-Not only is this good in theory, according to the Boston College Center for Corporate Citizenship, “10% of Corporate Executives saw an increase in the success of attracting new customers when corporate citizenship (another word for Social Responsibility) was integrated into their business strategy”.
+Not only is this good in theory, but according to the Boston College Center for Corporate Citizenship, “10% of Corporate Executives saw an increase in the success of attracting new customers when corporate citizenship (another word for social responsibility) was integrated into their business strategy”.

 2. Reduce Operations Costs (beyond Marketing)

-Marketing is just one element of the overall operating cost for a business.
-The result of Socially Responsible actions can also decrease various elements of your operations costs.
+Marketing is just one element of the overall operating cost of a business.
+The result of socially responsible actions can also decrease aspects of your operating costs.

-These impacts can be subjective and may be different for each business, as there may also be some increased costs associated with the actions.
-It’s important to consider and review each specific action relative to your unique business operations to determine the potential financial benefits.
+These impacts can be subjective and may differ for each business, as increased costs may also be associated with some actions.
+Therefore, it's essential to consider and review each specific action relative to your unique business operations to determine the potential financial benefits.